bbernstein/homebridge-snowsense/README.md

 ### Homebridge UI

-Go to 'Plugins' page, search for `homebridge-snoseense` and click 'install'.
+Go to 'Plugins' page, search for `homebridge-snowsense` and click 'install'.

 ### Manually